 Android Release Signing

 To submit an Android app to the Google Play store, it must be signed with a release key.
-That means you generate the key on your computer, then upload it to PhoneGap Build and rebuild the app.
+That means you generate the key on your computer, then upload it to our build platform.

 Note: you must save this keystore file in a safe place, you can't update your app in the future without it.